QMSforever/Causal-Inference/README.md

 14. **Callaway, Brantly, Andrew Goodman-Bacon, and Pedro HC Sant’Anna.
 (2021)**: "Difference-in-Differences with a Continuous Treatment."
 This preprint extends the difference-in-differences framework to settings with continuous treatments.
 15. **Egami, Naoki and Soichiro Yamauchi.
 (2021)**: "Using Multiple Pre-treatment Periods to Improve Difference-in-Differences and Staggered Adoption Designs."
 This paper advocates for the use of multiple pre-treatment periods to enhance the design and interpretation of difference-in-differences studies.
 16. **Callaway, Brantly, Andrew Goodman-Bacon, and Pedro H C Sant’Anna.
 (2021)**: "Difference-in-Differences with a Continuous Treatment."
 This work extends the difference-in-differences approach to scenarios with a continuous treatment variable.
 17. **Goodman-Bacon, Andrew.
 (2021)**: "Difference-in-Differences with Variation in Treatment Timing."
-Journal of Econometrics, 225(2):254–277.
 Goodman-Bacon analyzes the difference-in-differences methodology in settings where treatment timing varies across observations.
 18. **Wooldridge, Jeffrey M. (2021)**: "Two-Way Fixed Effects, the Two-Way Mundlak Regression, and Difference-in-Differences Estimators."
 This paper explores two-way fixed effects and Mundlak regression in the context of difference-in-differences estimators.
 19. **Chen, Yehu, Roman Garnett, Jacob M Montgomery, and Annamaria Prati.
 (2021)**: "Difference in Differences with Parallel-ish Trends via Joint Gaussian Processes."